UmairOye/AI-Art-Generator/README.md

 ## About the Project

 The AI Art Generator App is an Android application that leverages the Stable Diffusion API to create unique artworks based on user-provided prompts.
-It follows the MVVM architecture pattern and uses Retrofit for API communication and Glide for efficient image loading.
+It follows the Clean Architectuer pattern and uses Retrofit for API communication, flows for API states and Glide for efficient image loading.

 ## Getting Started